 2.5 This is where to get your fecal samples checked for parasites if you don’t have a competent goat Vet.

 They do a good job.
-Parasites is the number one health issue for goats, take it seriously, they will kill
+Parasites are the number one health issue for goats, so take it seriously, they will kill

 4. Coccidia treatment: Dosage….1cc/ml per 10 lbs…. given orally for 5 days in a row, no more.